Jenelle Evans May Win Custody Of Jace After The Judge Learns This News

 “Yes he has full custody of his daughter,” Evans clarified, to which she got plenty of support from Teen Mom fans, who have all been rooting for her to get her son back from her mother.

 “It’s really nice that you try and answer people’s questions but damn ppl are nosey!
 You’re still allowed privacy lol,” one person wrote to Jenelle Evans, while others chimed in with statements like, “U dont need to tell us details of your life!!
 Keep doin what u do!!
-Dont feel u need to explain shit to anyone :)”, “B tells Leah to find a man, then used MTV to find herself a man, then tells J to get rid of hers?
+Dont feel u need to explain s**t to anyone :)”, “B tells Leah to find a man, then used MTV to find herself a man, then tells J to get rid of hers?
 Hypocritical much?” and “Again..agree 100% with the show enabling your mom to keep Jace from you..all for the sake of money/ratings #sickening.”

 This is where fun stuff happens… ???? #Kids #WheelBarrel #FamilyFun #Outdoors #Adventure